Rki0/obsidian/Data_Structure/Tree/Binary Search Tree(BST).md

 	2. If there is a left property on the node dequeued - add it to the queue
 	3. If there is a right property on the node dequeued - add it to the queue
 4. Return the variable that stores the values
+## DFS(Pre-Order)
+1. Create a variable to store the values of the nodes visited
+2. Store the root of the BST in a variable called current
+3. Write a helper function which accepts a node
+	1. Push the value of the node to the variable that stores the values
+	2. If the node has a left property, call the helper function with the left property on the node
+	3. If the node has a right property,

 # Implement